 Dog Food Insiders Rating

-Kirkland dog food is a private label brand made for the large retailer CostCo.
-It is manufactured by Diamond Pet Foods, Inc., owned by Schell and Kampeter, Inc. They are a U.S.-based pet food manufacturer with plants located in Meta, Missouri, Lathrop, California and Gaston, South Carolina.
+Kirkland dog food is a private label brand made for the large retailer Costco.
+It is manufactured by the same company that manufactures Diamond Pet Foods, owned by Schell and Kampeter, Inc. They are a U.S.-based pet food manufacturer with plants located in Meta, Missouri, Lathrop, California and Gaston, South Carolina.
 The company is a family-owned, privately-held enterprise, still managed by the Schell and Kampeter family.

 The headquarters for Diamond are in Meta, Missouri and the company was founded in 1970.
 At that time brothers-in-law Gary Schell and Richard Kampeter bought Milling Meta Co., a producer of livestock feed and dog food.
 Early distribution was limited to within 100 miles of Meta, Missouri and only about 5 percent of the company’s production was dog food.
 Diamond expanded its manufacturing to include plants in San Joaquin County California in 1999 and Gaston, South Carolina in 2002.

 Kirkland has a very good reputation with dog breeders and dog show exhibitors, especially in areas served by CostCo, and many people say they have been feeding the food for years with good results.
 However, cans of Kirkland Signature Premium were recalled in 2007 with the large pet food recalls.
 Kirkland was also part of a large voluntary recall by Diamond due to Salmonella in May 2012.
 Many dogs reportedly became sick from eating the food in 2012.

 As with many private label brands, information about Kirkland is scarce.
 CostCo does not advertise the food and there is no web site with information about it which makes reviewing the food challenging.